isabelcabezasm/designpatterns/factory/README.md

 ## Solution

-Take a look at the diagram below:
+Let's take a look at the diagram below:

 ![FactoryMethod](img/factoryMethod.png)